Arabkir District: Industry

-Currently, Arabkir is mainly a commercial and trade centre within Yerevan.
+Currently, Arabkir is mainly a commercial centre within Yerevan.
 However, many large industrial plants were opened during the Soviet period at the north of district, forming a quite large industrial area.
 Kanaker Hydroelectric Power Station of the Sevan–Hrazdan Cascade was opened in the area in 1936.
-In 1943, the Yerevan Watch Factory (currently inactive) was opened, followed by the Precision instruments factory (currently abandoned) in 1946.
+In 1943, the Yerevan Watch Factory (currently inactive) was opened, followed by the Precision Instruments Factory (currently abandoned) in 1946.
 The Kanaker aluminum smelter (known as Rusal Armenal since 2000) was opened in 1950.
-Later in 1964, the currently-defunct ErAZ automobile factory was opened, followed by the Yerevan Electrical Lamps factory in 1966 (known as Grand Sun since 2000).
+Later in 1964, the currently-defunct ErAZ automobile factory was opened, followed by the Yerevan Electrical Lamps Factory in 1966 (known as Grand Sun since 2000).
 In 1967, Urartu manufacturing plant for bread and bakery products was opened.

-After the independence, many new firms were opened in Arabkir such as the Elnor butter factory in 2000, Rassi footwear factory in 2002, Sapironi lemonade factory in 2008, Goldshin roof manufacturing plant in 2009, and Litokol plant for building materials in 2009.
+After Armenia gained its independence, many new firms were opened in Arabkir such as the Elnor butter factory in 2000, Rassi footwear factory in 2002, Sapironi lemonade factory in 2008, Goldshin roof manufacturing plant in 2009, and Litokol plant for building materials in 2009.

 Services

 Many large commercial centres and retailers are operating in Arabkir.
 Komitas Avenue and its intersections are home to many retail shops.
-The "Yerevan City" hypermarket is the largest shopping centre in the district.
+The Yerevan City hypermarket is the largest shopping centre in the district.
 Another shopping mall is currently under construction in Arabkir.
-The "Yerevan Expo" exhibition centre is located within the Mergelyan centre in Arabkir.
+The Yerevan Expo exhibition centre is located within the Mergelyan centre in Arabkir.

 The district is also home to many medical centres such as Arabkir Infant Medical Centre, Institute of Sergery Mickaelyan, Arabkir Joint Medical Center, SlavMed Medical Center, and the Russian Military Hospital.